robehickman/BVersion/README.md

 ### Simplicity first design:

 SHTTPFS is configured using text files, does not have a web or graphical interface and does not depend on the system tray.
 All back end data is stored in a single directory.
 Most data about files and versioning is stored in a data structure similar to git, with sqlite used for transient authentication data.
 Thus it is trivial to move when doing a system upgrade, just copy the files.
-A nice side effect of the data structure used is that it inherently performs whole file reduplication.
+A nice side effect of the data structure used is that it inherently performs whole file de-duplication.

 ### Atomic commits